-- Funding for building capacity from 1 July 2023: \$1M of operational capacity building funding for governance / strategy, capacity building and transitions management as detailed in the Rating Review Technical Paper. - Adequate funding capital asset renewal from 1 July 2023: \$2.5M of additional transport, stormwater and building asset renewal funding as determined in the indicative SRV funding allocation. - General Fund contingency: a modest operating surplus to avoid "shocks, as well as enhanced capacity to improve performance and productivity in future periods, to address infrastructure backlogs and to maintain a higher net financial liabilities ratio.
+- Funding for building capacity from 1 July 2023: \$1M of operational capacity building funding for governance / strategy and capacity building as detailed in the Rating Review Technical Paper. - Adequate funding capital asset renewal from 1 July 2023: \$2M of additional transport, stormwater and other asset renewal funding as determined in the indicative SRV funding allocation. - General Fund contingency: a modest operating surplus to avoid "shocks, as well as enhanced capacity to improve performance and productivity in future periods, to address infrastructure backlogs and to maintain a higher net financial liabilities ratio. - Economic transition fund: transition management fully funded from \$1.092m p.a. contributions fund.